menu icon

 2 circles done for the body of the crochet bag.

-Round 1: Make a mr, ch x2 and dc x12.
-Then sl st to the first dc (skip the chains) and pull the circle tight.
-(12)
+Round 1: Make a mr, ch x2 (the ch x2 at the beginning of every round DOES NOT count as a stitch) and dc x12.
+Then sl st to the first dc (skip the chains) and pull the circle tight (12).

 Round 2: Ch x2, then dc inc in every stitch.
 Then sl st to the first dc (24).

-Round 3: Ch x2, dc Inc, dc, then repeat for the entire round.
-Then sl st to the first dc.
-(36)
+Round 3: Ch x2, dc inc in the next stitch, dc.
+Then repeat for the entire round.
+Sl st to the first dc (36).

-Round 4: Ch x2, dc Inc, dc x2, then repeat for the entire round.
-Then sl st to the first dc.
-(48)
+Round 4: Ch x2, dc inc in the next stitch, dc x2.
+Then repeat for the entire round.
+Sl st to the first dc (48).

-Round 5: Ch x2, dc Inc, dc x3, repeat for the entire round.
-Then sl st to the first dc.
-(60)
+Round 5: Ch x2, dc inc in the next stitch, dc x3.
+Then repeat for the entire round.
+Sl st to the first dc (60).

-Round 6: Ch x2, dc Inc, dc x4, repeat for the entire round.
-Then sl st to the first dc.
-(72)
+Round 6: Ch x2, dc inc in the next stitch, dc x4.
+Then repeat for the entire round.
+Sl st to the first dc (72).

-Round 7: Ch x2, dc Inc, dc x5, repeat for the entire round.
-Then sl st to the first dc.
-(84)
+Round 7: Ch x2, dc inc in the next stitch, dc x5.
+Then repeat for the entire round.
+Sl st to the first dc (84).

-Round 8: Ch x2, dc Inc, dc x6, repeat for the entire round.
-Then sl st to the first dc.
-(96)
+Round 8: Ch x2, dc inc in the next stitch, dc x2.
+Then repeat for the entire round.
+Sl st to the first dc (96).

 Then fasten off the yarn.